Jamie-BitFlight/git-forensics-mcp/README.md

 ## Usage

 The server runs as an MCP service and can be integrated with any MCP-compatible client.
 All analysis results are written to specified output files in JSON format.

+## Contributing and License

+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.

+### Collaboration Welcome
+Forks and contributions welcome.

+All contributions will be under the Apache License 2.0.
+This permissive license allows you to:
+- Use the code commercially
+- Modify and distribute the code
+- Create derivative works
+- Include in other projects

+Copyright 2025.
+Licensed under the Apache License, Version 2.0; you may not use this project except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0